butternetwork/butterjs-sdk/README.md

-# BarterJS SDK
+# ButterJS SDK
-BarterJS SDK aims to facilitate the development of cross-chain functionality by letting developers integrate asset cross-chain feature in their application with minimal effort possible.
+ButterJS SDK aims to facilitate the development of cross-chain functionality by letting developers integrate asset cross-chain feature in their application with minimal effort possible.

 ## Table of Contents
 1. [Installation](#installation)